MicrosoftDocs/VBA-Docs/api/PowerPoint.chart.categorylabellevel.md

 # Chart.CategoryLabelLevel property (PowerPoint)

 Returns or sets an [XlCategoryLabel](./Word.xlcategorylabellevel.md) constant that specifies the source level of the chart category labels.
-Read-write.
+Read/write.

 ## Syntax